EN-IH-WDPT-JUN21/jpa-class-demo-complete/README.md

-A project developed by during a live code session with the collaboration of all the students.
+A project developed during a live code session with the collaboration of all the students.

 ![ih](https://blogimage.vantagecircle.com/vcblogimages/2020/08/teamwork-and-team-building.png)